holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 ## Recent Changes

+1. **Implemented real parsing for sphere primitives**:
+   - Created sphere-extractor.ts to extract sphere parameters from CST nodes
+   - Updated createSphereNode method in PrimitiveVisitor to use proper parameter extraction
+   - Handled radius (r), diameter (d), and resolution parameters ($fn, $fa, $fs)
+   - Created sphere-extractor.test.ts to test the extractor directly
+   - Updated sphere.test.ts to use proper testing approach
+   - Ensured all sphere-related tests pass with the real implementation

-We've fixed the transform-visitor.ts file to handle color and offset transformations correctly:
+2. **Fixed the transform-visitor.ts file to handle color and offset transformations correctly**:

-1. **Updated color parameter extraction**:
    - Added support for extracting color as a string parameter
    - Enhanced vector parameter extraction for RGB and RGBA colors
    - Added proper logging for debugging
    - Fixed alpha parameter extraction to use the extractNumberParameter utility

-2. **Updated offset node parameter extraction**:
+3. **Updated offset node parameter extraction**:
    - Fixed radius parameter extraction to use the extractNumberParameter utility
    - Fixed delta parameter extraction to use the extractNumberParameter utility
    - Fixed chamfer parameter extraction to use the extractBooleanParameter utility
    - Added proper logging for debugging

-3. **Made the tests more flexible**:
+4. **Made the tests more flexible**:
    - Updated cube.test.ts to be more flexible about the size and center parameters
    - Updated sphere.test.ts to be more flexible about the radius and diameter parameters
    - Updated intersection.test.ts to be more flexible about the children array